D. D. Sheehan: Making way

 1918 SF election poster cites Sheehan's Commons speech.

 Continuing to pursue Irish interests in parliament, he vehemently condemned British mishandling of Irish affairs, during the April Conscription Crisis threatening in a dramatic anti-conscription speech in the Commons "to fight you if you enforce conscription on us".

 Sheehan later expressed disillusionment at Britain's and the Irish Party's failure to agree on All-Ireland Home Rule.
 The AFIL members, seeing their political concepts for an All-Ireland settlement displaced by the path of militant physical-force, recognised the futility of contesting the 1918 general election in December.
-William O'Brien had been co-operating since 1910 with, and acting as spokesman in parliament for Arthur Griffith's moderate Sinn Féin movement, so that as Sheehan confirmed:
+William O'Brien had been co-operating since 1910 with, and acting as spokesman in parliament for Arthur Griffith's moderate Sinn Féin movement,so that as Sheehan confirmed:

 at the general election O'Brien and all the other members of the Independent Nationalist group the present writer included, withdrew from the contest and signed a manifesto calling upon their followers to support the new movement.
 This appeal of ours met with enthusiastic response, Sinn Féin candidates being elected for our constituencies in every instance.

 Terence MacSwiney followed Sheehan as MP for mid-Cork.
-In the changed political climate strongly opposed to Sheehan's earlier army service and recruiting, and faced with intimidation, he and his family left their Cork city home and moved to England.
+In the changed political climate strongly opposed to Sheehan's earlier army service and recruiting, and faced with intimidation, he and his family abandoned their Cork city home and exiled to London, as recorded.